-Should I Buy Term or Permanent Life Insurance?
+Should I Buy Term Life or Permanent Life Insurance?

 Types of life insurance

-Alternatively, permanent life insurance is an umbrella term for life insurance policies that don’t expire: meaning they’ll pay out regardless of when one passes away.
-These policies often also feature a savings component—funded by a portion of your premiums—that allows you to build or “accrue” cash value so you can access funds while you’re still alive.
+Alternatively, permanent life insurance is an umbrella term for life insurance policies that don’t expire and thus pay out regardless of when you pass.
+They often also feature a savings component—funded by a portion of your premiums—that allows you to build or “accrue” cash value and access funds while you’re still alive.
 Permanent life insurance policies are generally much more expensive than their term counterparts due to the aforementioned features.

 Permanent life insurance features several options spanning whole life, universal life, variable life, and variable universal life insurance policies.
 Let’s dig into each one…